conan-io/conan-io.github.io/_posts/2023-10-17-modules-the-packaging-story.markdown

 ## What's next

 We're currently working on updating the `cpp_info` attribute to acommodate information pertaining to C++ modules, so that the Conan generators can include this information for build systems that support them.
 In the case described here, this means CMake 3.28 initially.
-Hopefully this is useful to our users who are currently eager to try out C++ modules, as more libraries start supporting them (see [here](https://github.com/jcar87/cxx-module-packaging/tree/main#c-libraries-with-module-support) for a list).
+In the future, C++ module information will need to be expanded to inform the consumer which build flags or macro definitions should be used when producing the BMI.
+But today, hopefully this is useful to our users who are currently eager to try out C++ modules, as more libraries start supporting them (see [here](https://github.com/jcar87/cxx-module-packaging/tree/main#c-libraries-with-module-support) for a list).
 This should only help and drive adoption!

 ## Resources